ktzazz/Four-card-feature-section-six/README.md

 The mobile layout was easy for me, but the desktop layout not even close, I wanted to make the cards move to different places as the window shrinks but it was extremely hard and I couldn´t find any usefull information.
 I'm going to keep practicing on those types of layouts but this feels kinda like a bummer.

+**Little update**
+I found the reason, I skipped a screen size, that's why it was looking weird. woops jaja :p

 ### Built with

 - Semantic HTML5 markup